UoMResearchIT/programming_with_python/_episodes/01-introduction.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What did we do before?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Understanding key concepts in Python"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "variables"
+- "lists"
+- "indexing"
+- "loops"
+- "conditionals"
 ---

 This course follows on from the python introduction course.
 To ensure that we are starting from similar positions, there follows a short multiple choice quiz on key python concepts that we will be building on through this course.